 How to get there:

-How much do rental cars cost in the Faroe Islands?
+How Much Do Rental Cars Cost in the Faroe Islands?

 Parking

-The thing that makes Fossa extra special is being able to climb up to the second cascade.
-Hardly anyone seems to go up there, but let me tell you, it’s so worth it!!
-Maybe it is because the trail isn’t officially marked at the bottom.
+What makes Fossá extra special is that you can climb up to the second cascade.
+Hardly anyone seems to go up there, but let me tell you, it is absolutely worth it.

-I loved it so much I did it twice.
-Also, there’s one picnic table at the bottom where you can sit and enjoy your meal.
+There’s also a picnic table at the bottom where you can sit and enjoy a snack or meal.

 Waterfall Breakdown

-Climbing to the base of the waterfall (Ground level)
+Climbing to the Base of the Waterfall

-It is an easy climb to the base of the waterfall.
-Even if you don’t hike up to the second level, I still very very much recommend waterproof boots and clothing.
-You will get wet if you head near the waterfall.
+It’s a pretty easy climb to the base, but even if you don’t plan to go up to the second level, I still highly recommend wearing waterproof boots and rain gear.
+You will get wet if you go anywhere near the waterfall.
+It is also incredibly muddy here.

 Photographing Fossá Waterfall – Tips and best photo spots